delendum-xyz/starkvm-compiler/MVM-upgrade.md

 It provides standard stuctured programming constructions such as condition chains, various loops, etc.

-This is necessary to overcome the retriction that MVM does not support BBL terminators in the same way, so that MVM code is regarded as atomic and so you cannot say, write a conditional goto instruction inside MVM code since the MVM parser does not
+This is necessary to overcome the restriction that MVM does not support BBL terminators in the same way, so that MVM code is regarded as atomic and so you cannot say, write a conditional goto instruction inside MVM code since the MVM parser does not